Rath to open facility dedicated to continuous oxide ceramic fibers

 International refractory manufacturer Rath AG (Vienna, Austria) has been developing continuous oxide ceramic fibers as part of InVECOF (Innovative Value Chains for European Ceramic Oxide Fibers) Horizon Europe project for several years.
 Now, a production facility for the manufacture of innovative oxide ceramic fibers has been commissioned at Rath’s Mönchengladbach site in Germany.

-In October 2024, the company launched production of Altra Flex continuous oxide ceramic fibers in K99 AND M75 quantities, enabling Rath to supply solutions to those manufacturing and processing composite materials and temperature-resistant fabrics.
+In October 2024, the company launched production of Altra Flex continuous oxide ceramic fibers in K99 AND M75 qualities/grades, enabling Rath to supply solutions to those manufacturing and processing composite materials and temperature-resistant fabrics.
 The new production plant will initially produce up to 10 tons of fiber per year.

 “Drawing on 35 years of experience in the development and production of high-temperature ceramic fiber, Rath is always looking for innovative ways to develop new product solutions for industry,” says Christopher Kluthe, senior R&D manager of Rath.
 “The addition of Altra Flex oxide ceramic continuous fiber in two grades has enabled us to once again expand our broad portfolio.”